NRS-4500 Confocal Raman Microscope

 JASCO has developed new and novel (patented) mechanisms to deal with sample fluorescence.
 As with other Raman systems, we can utilize laser wavelengths of 785 nm and up to 1064 nm, but we have recently incorporated a 457 nm laser that offers significantly higher Raman signal, improved spatial resolution and much lower fluorescence for many different sample types.
 Selecting a different excitation laser wavelength is only one of the ways the NRS-4500 minimizes fluorescence interference.
 The Fluorescence Rejection algorithm (patented) included in the Spectra Manager™ can effectively remove or minimize fluorescence regardless of the laser wavelength used either at the time of measurement or during post-processing.

-Flexible Sampling Options
+Flexible Sampling Options for a Raman Microscope

 With a choice of refractive objectives, both micro and macro measurements are possible as well as options for long working distance objectives for heating/cooling stages and other sampling accessories.
 The NRS-4500 can be used with either a manual sample stage or the PC-controlled, automated XYZ confocal mapping stage.
 A fiber probe can be added for external measurement.